Growing to Give Campaign

 Upon completion of the campaign, NeighborGood board and staff will have conversations with each donor, in order of significance, to assign names to spaces if desired.

-If you are interested in making a gift to this campaign, we invite you to communicate directly with one of the NeighborGood Capital Campaign Committee Members or NeighborGood Executive Director Melissa Nelson at [email protected] to request a phone call, zoom call, or in-person meeting in the near future.
+If you are interested in making a gift to this campaign, we invite you to communicate directly with one of the NeighborGood Capital Campaign Committee Members or NeighborGood Executive Director Melissa Nelson at [email protected] to request a phone call, Zoom call, or in-person meeting in the near future.

 NeighborGood is equipped to accept gifts through our account at the Midlands Community Foundation, cashier check, or bank transfer.
 In-kind gifts of stock, grain, or other assets may also be facilitated as needed.